Stazed/seq42/README.md

 * NEW - Fix midi song position change when sync midiclock (no jack).
 * NEW - Add Tempo change to song editor (See SEQ42 document for details).
 * NEW - Add Stop markers to tempo change (See SEQ42 document for details).
-* NEW - Add setlist file support (See SEQ42 document for details).
+* NEW - Add playlist file support (See SEQ42 document for details).
 * NEW - BPM, tempo changes added to undo/redo.
 * NEW - Clean up and beautify the LFO window.
 * NEW - Add recent files list to menu.